Yomiko12/ReggieBot/README.md

 new message styles with embeds
 removed r rategay because its stupid
 added shortened prefix options to some commands (deafen works with df, mute mt, etc)
-you can now pingspam more than one word
+you can now pingspam more than one word or person at once added kick and ban

 ### 2021-04-20
 Added Mute, Deafen, and Disconnect commands.